-Everyone experiences times when sleep is a problem for short periods, and while unwelcome, that can be OK.
-We can cope with it being temporary.
+Everyone experiences times when sleep is a problem for short periods, and while unwelcome, we can cope with it being temporary.
 But when poor sleep is what you experience night after night, after endless night, then it is a very different story indeed.
 People can often become trapped in a vicious, continuous cycle of tiredness, increasing stress levels and damage to their physical, emotional and mental health.

 How well you sleep at night often depends on your mental state before you go to bed.
 You may feel exhausted physically but if you are beset by worries or just have endless thoughts whirling around in your head, it can be very hard to get off to sleep.
 And if this happens, what do you do?
 Do you just lie there in the dark with nothing to distract you from your thoughts?
 Feel really uptight and helpless, and perhaps get more and more frustrated at not being able to get that good nights sleep that you are long overdue?
 Or do you just give up and get up for a while?
 And when you finally get to sleep, do you awake feeling good or just more tired than ever?

-Ironically, a good night’s sleep is one of the best antidotes to stress and the irritability, lack of concentration and other ways of feeling “off” that result when we suffer from a lack of good sleep.
+Ironically, a good night’s sleep is one of the best antidotes to stress and the irritability, lack of concentration and other ways of feeling “off” or “down”.
 By good sleep I mean regular, quality sleep that revitalizes the mind, body and spirit.
 So just how do you break the vicious cycle and once again enjoy good sleep?

 - Doctors are usually reluctant to recommend sleeping tablets in the long-term because they just mask the symptoms without treating the underlying cause.

 - They can also cause potentially dangerous side effects, such as drowsiness the following morning, and some people become dependent on them.

 - If they are recommended, you should have the smallest effective dose possible for the shortest time (usually no more than two to four weeks).